casey-moldavon/casey-moldavon.github.io/README.md

 # updated-portfolio-2

 This is my 4th Portfolio iteration, updated with my most recent projects and some additonal related features.
-Despite, looking very similar to my previous portfolio and my most recent project (Medieval avatars), i actually formed this portfolio from scratch and without copying over any code (with exception to needed code for M aterialize features).
+Despite looking very similar to my previous portfolio and my most recent project (Medieval avatars), i actually formed this portfolio from scratch and without copying over any code (with exception to needed code for Materialize features).
 ​
 ## Getting Started
 ​